scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 generated code; i think can be made redundant with fig 1; i'll supply a hand drawn diagram as example]

-In the structured grid specializer, the user-defined stencil kernel is first translated into a Python AST, and analyzed to see if the specializer can produce correct code.
+In the stencil specializer, the user-defined stencil kernel is first translated into a Python AST, and analyzed to see if the specializer can produce correct code.
 If the application writer provided a kernel function that adheres to the restrictions of the specializer, the code is then processed through a series of AST transformations (more details are in the Example Walkthrough section below).
-Specializer writers subclass Asp infrastructure classes that implement a visitor patter on these ASTs (similar to Python's ``ast.NodeTransformer``) to implement their specialization phases.
-The last phase transforms the AST into a C++ AST, implemented using CodePy [CodePy_].
+Specializer writers subclass Asp infrastructure classes that implement a visitor pattern on these ASTs (similar to Python's ``ast.NodeTransformer``) to implement their specialization phases.
+The final phase uses CodePy [CodePy]_ to transform the DAST into a target-specific AST (e.g, C++ with OpenMP extensions).

 Specializer writers can then use the Asp infrastructure to automatically compile, link, and execute the code in the final AST.
 In many cases, the programmer may supply several code variants, each represented by a different ASTs, to the Asp infrastructure.
-The different variants are run for subsequent calls to the specialized function until the fastest variant is determined, which is then always called by Asp.
-Performance data as well as cached compiled code is captured and stored to disk to be used even across interpreter startups.
+Specializer-specific logic determines which variant to run; Asp provides functions to query the hardware features available (number of cores, GPU, etc.).
+Asp provides for capturing and storing performance data and cached compiled code across runs of the application.

-For specializer writers, the bulk of the work consists of exposing an understandable abstraction for specializer users, ensuring programs execute whether specialized or not, writing test functions to determine specializability (and giving the user meaningful feedback if not), and expressing their translations as phased transforms.
+For specializer writers, therefore, the bulk of the work consists of exposing an understandable abstraction for specializer users, ensuring programs execute whether specialized or not, writing test functions to determine specializability (and giving the user meaningful feedback if not), and expressing their translations as phased transforms.